Home » Recipes » Guinness Gravy

 Kitchen Skill: Making a Roux

 There are four different kinds of roux: white, blonde, brown, and dark brown.
-These designations are based upon how long you cook it before moving onto the next step of adding the liquid.
-White is not cooked, blonde is cooked until it just starts to brown, brown and dark brown are both cooked longer to darken the color.
+These designations are based on how long you cook the flour before moving on to the next step of adding the liquid.
+White is not cooked, blonde is cooked until it just starts to brown, while brown and dark brown are both cooked longer to darken the color.
 White and blonde are the most common types, with blonde being the one used in this gravy.

 How to fix an imperfect gravy

-The most common gravy problems are lumps, gravy that is too thick, and gravy that is too thin.
-All of these can easily be solved with a little bit of kitchen know how.
+The most common gravy problems are lumps and gravy that is too thick or too thin.
+All of these can easily be solved with a little bit of kitchen know-how.

-• Preventing lumpy gravy – Use a whisk instead of a spoon to incorporate the liquid into the roux.
+• Preventing lumpy gravy – Use a whisk instead of a spoon to immediately incorporate the stock and Guinness into the roux.
 The wires do a better job of breaking up the roux than a spoon.

 • Fixing lumpy gravy – Grab a fine mesh sieve and strain the gravy.
-Use a spatula or a spoon to push the lumps through the sieve, then incorporate them into the gravy.
+Use a spatula or a spoon to push the lumps through the sieve, then whisk to combine them back into the gravy.

-• Fixing thick gravy – Add more of stock or other liquid of choice.
-(If your gravy is too salty and too thick, add water to dilute the salt and thin the gravy at the same time.)
+• Fixing thick gravy – Add more stock or other liquid of choice.
+(If your gravy is too salty and thick, add water to dilute the salt and thin the gravy simultaneously.)

 • Slowly fixing thin gravy – If you have the time, simply simmer it over a low flame stirring occasionally until it reduces and thickens.

-• Quickly fixing thin gravy – If everything except the gravy is ready to be served grab a thickener an add it a little bit at a time.
+• Quickly fixing thin gravy – If everything except the gravy is ready to be served, grab a thickener and add it a little bit at a time.
 Using regular flour at this point will likely result in lumps try one of these instead.

-1. Wondra Flour – It’s a very finely milled flour that will melt into the gravy lump free.
-Shake in a little at a time until your gravy is just right.
+1. Wondra Flour – It’s a very finely milled flour that will melt into the gravy lump-free.
+Mix in a little at a time until your gravy is just right.

-2. Cornstarch slurry – Mix 1 tablespoon of cornstarch with 3 tablespoon of water to create a slurry.
+2. Cornstarch slurry – Mix one tablespoon of cornstarch with three tablespoons of water to create a slurry.
 Add this one teaspoon at a time, boiling it between additions to activate the cornstarch and let it thicken.

 Overhead image of brown gravy next to a plate of mashed potatoes.